lai-consortium/lai-consortium.github.io/content/authors/maxime/_index.md

   - Scientific Board
 ---
 # Biography
- Prof. Maxime Ronot is professor at the Université de Paris, and works in the Department of Medical Imaging at the Beaujon University Hospital in Clichy, France.
+Prof. Maxime Ronot is affiliated with the Université Paris Cité and is the Head of the Department of Medical Imaging at Beaujon University Hospital in Clichy, France.

+Specializing in abdominal imaging, he focuses on liver and pancreas diseases and tumors, interventional abdominal oncology, and abdominal vascular diseases.
+He holds memberships in various prominent French and European radiology societies, including the French and European Societies of Radiology and the European Society of Gastrointestinal and Abdominal Radiology (ESGAR).

+He is a member of the LI-RADS steering committee.
+In this capacity, he chairs the LI-RADS benign liver lesions group and contributes to the LI-RADS AI and cholangiocarcinoma groups and the CIRSE AI task force.

+Prof. Ronot has authored or coauthored over 350 articles and books.

+Furthermore, he serves as the president of the French national ethics committee for medical imaging research.